⚡ 2026 adventure tours live — enquire & book now

 ⏱ Half day 💰 $70–$95 🛶 Water

-Paddle calm inshore waters spotting dolphins, turtles and rays.
+Paddle calm inshore waters spotting dolphins, turtles, and rays.
 A short ferry from Brisbane and minimal gear required — perfect for first-time kayakers in a wildlife-rich setting.
+Morning departure recommended for dolphin sightings.

 View tour →